Skip to main content Skip to navigation

 • If it is a Discussion Board week, write two replies (100-150 words each) to other people’s discussion posts.

 • if it is a Perusall week, complete your annotations on the reading selection in Perusall.
-Information on Perusall is here: https://support.perusall.com/hc/en-us/articles/360033995074-Getting-started (Links to an external site.).
+Information on Perusall is here: https://support.perusall.com/hc/en-us/articles/360033995074-Getting-started.
 You’ll also be responding to others’ ideas in Perusall, but in a less formal way.
 We’ll alternate weeks between Perusall and the Discussion Board.

 • Sundays by 11:55 p.m.: Papers are due on the due dates on Sundays by 11:55 p.m.